 I am sure you heard it all before, but when you tried the other programs you were a bit disappointed with your results.
 I understand that, and even though this program works, it isn't for everybody.
-All I ask is that you give it your best effort for 3 months.
+All I ask is that you give it your best effort for three months.
 If you do it right, you will see some cellulite loss.
 As for proof, here it is.
-The photo to the right (and the one at the top of the page) was taken by me about one month ago.
-These are photos of my wife who does the diet and exercise routine I outlined above, and I have to note that she also does no aerobic training.
+The photo at the top of the page was taken by me of my wife, who does the diet and exercise routine I outlined above, and I have to note that she also does no aerobic training.
 To drive the point home even more, she is also 53 years old.
 You can't beat that!

 Cellulite is the curse of women.
 Men do not have that issue.
 It is largely due to how women store body fat and the thinner skin women have compared to men.
 This does not mean women have to resort to expensive treatments that are dubious and costly.
 An efficient strength training program, coupled with a low carbohydrate diet will reduce your cellulite dramatically.
 Give this program a try for at least three months.
 You will be pleasantly surprised.

-The feedback has been so encouraging, I decided to take it to the next step.
-I am actually doing a study whereby I am taking three women who have a lot of cellulite to lose, and putting them through a three month diet and exercise routine.
+The feedback has been so encouraging, that I decided to take it to the next step.
+I am actually doing a study whereby I am taking three women who have a lot of cellulite to lose and putting them through a three-month diet and exercise routine.
 I am going to write a book describing their journey.
-It will be a follow along book where the reader can do the same diet and exercise routines as well.
+It will be a follow-along book where the reader can do the same diet and exercise routines as well.

 I started the project a month ago, and I am blogging the journey.
 If you would like to read the blog, just click on my profile.
 It can lead you to my web page where you will find the blog.